aap/pdp6/README.md

-tools/mkpty.c	make a pty and connect to the controlling tty tools/mkpty33.c	as above but try to pretend an ASR33 tools/as6.c	an assembler, roughly modeled on MACRO tools/ld6.c	a loader or relocatable files tools/pdp6bin.h tools/pdp6common.c	useful functions for PDP-6 code tools/pdp6common.h
+tools/mkpty.c	make a pty and connect to the controlling tty tools/mkpty33.c	as above but try to pretend an ASR33 tools/as6.c	an assembler, roughly modeled on MACRO tools/ld6.c	a loader of relocatable files tools/pdp6bin.h tools/pdp6common.c	useful functions for PDP-6 code tools/pdp6common.h